Deathstroke: One Year Later

 Slade appears in the Green Arrow series after the one year jump in DC Comics' storylines.
 Apparently in hiding, he nearly murders a crony of several Star City businessmen who want to hire him for a murder.
 Before finishing his violent refusal, he asks the name of the target.
 When informed that it was to be the mayor of Star City, Oliver Queen (whom Deathstroke knows is secretly Green Arrow), he spares the lackey and decides to take the job.

 However, things do not quite go according to plan, with Green Arrow using the resources of both his identities, trapping him within a ring of armed National Guardsmen.
 The fight ends with Deathstroke's arrest and subsequent conviction and incarceration; however, this is revealed as a ploy to gain access to Constantine Drakon, another jailed foe of Green Arrow who has information on the hero's activities in the lost year, which include Green Arrow studying under Natas, an assassin who once trained Deathstroke himself.

 Deathstroke is also active behind the scenes in Teen Titans, currently in the process of organizing a counter-team of teen superhumans that will be known as Titans East.
 The current Titans team included Ravager, who now wanted nothing to do with her father.
-Deathstroke seemingly intended to "reclaim" Ravager and a recently resurrected Jericho from the Titans or, if that failed, to crush them along with the rest of the team.
+Deathstroke seemingly intended to "reclaim" Ravager and the resurrected Jericho from the Titans or, if that failed, to crush them along with the rest of the team.
 For these reasons, he specially selected each member of Titans East, believing that, overall, each member would successfully counteract every member of the current Teen Titans line-up.

 As indicated over the course of the subsequent issues, Deathstroke was manipulating every member of his new team in one way or another.
 He had blackmailed former Titan Risk while at the same time offering him an outlet for his rage, was drugging Batgirl with the same serum he had used on Rose, and supplied Inertia with a formula that granted superhuman speed to compensate for the loss of the Speed Force following the initial battle with Superboy-Prime.
 His team, however, slowly fell apart over the course of the attack, as Robin managed to free Batgirl of his mind control serum and Raven convinced Duela Dent to switch sides.
 Slade and his remaining Titans subsequently faced off against both the current Titans and a group of old Titans led by Nightwing.
 Although he was defeated, he still managed to escape with the aid of Inertia.
 In the end, however, it was revealed to the readers that Slade's real mission was to provide his children with something he could never offer them: a real family, in the form of the Teen Titans.
 By attacking the Titans, he insured that Rose and Jericho would become more trusted by their associates, and thus grow closer to the team.